juicedata/juicefs-csi-driver/docs/en/guide/cache-group-operator.md

 When nodes change, the Cache Group Operator will smoothly add or delete nodes.
 The specific logic is as follows:

-- When adding nodes, the Cache Group Operator will automatically create new Worker Pods and add the [`group-backup`](https://juicefs.com/docs/cloud/guide/distributed-cache#group-backup) mount option.
-If the new Worker Pod receives an application request and finds a cache miss, it will forward the request to other cache nodes to ensure cache hits.
+- When adding nodes, the Cache Group Operator automatically creates new Worker Pods and adds the [`group-backup`](https://juicefs.com/docs/cloud/guide/distributed-cache#group-backup) mount option.
+If the new Worker Pod receives an application request and finds a cache miss, it forwards the request to other cache nodes to ensure cache hits.
 By default, the `group-backup` mount option will be removed after 10 minutes, which can be controlled by the `spec.backupDuration` field:

   ```yaml {6}
   apiVersion: juicefs.io/v1